 Of course discerning the type of PCOS that you have is very important.
 Only by understanding this will you be able to instigate a treatment plan.
 However, to really treat the condition and to achieve optimal relief from the symptoms you have, it is perhaps worth breaking it down further and looking at the factors that are very closely associated with PCOS.
 There is substantial evidence that by managing these factors and alleviating the associated symptoms, you will significantly reduce the impact PCOS has on your day-to-day life.

 Increased insulin potentiates ovarian androgen production, which is a driving factor of hyperandrogenism.
-Insulin modulates ovarian steroidogenesis, which is the process by which the steroid hormones oestradiol and progesterone are synthesised from cholesterol, and is also involved in the control of ovulation, via an insulin signalling pathway in the central nervous system.
+Insulin modulates ovarian steroidogenesis, which is the process by which the steroid hormones oestradiol and progesterone are synthesised from cholesterol.
+It is also involved in the control of ovulation, via an insulin signalling pathway in the central nervous system.

 Insulin resistance is often treated with insulin sensitising drugs, such as metformin.
 Whilst this type of medication does not completely normalise circulating androgen levels, it can significantly reduce testosterone levels and has been used to successfully restore ovulatory menstrual cycles in some women with classic PCOS.

 Another frequently prescribed medication for the treatment of PCOS is the oral contraceptive pill.
 This treatment is not suitable for those who are insulin resistant, as many forms of the pill impair insulin sensitivity.
 This means that, worryingly, the most widely used treatment for PCOS is probably unsuitable for the majority of women who exhibit the symptoms of the classic form of the condition.
 This should be discussed with your doctor prior to commencing treatment.